crush

 Etymology

 From Middle English cruschen (to crush, smash, squeeze, squash), from Old French croissir (to crush), from Late Latin *crusciō (to brush), from Frankish *krustijan (to crush, squeeze, squash), from Proto-Germanic *kreustaną (to crush, grind, strike, smash).
+Cognate with Middle Low German tokrosten (to crush, shatter).

-Akin to Middle Dutch crosen (to bruise, crush), Middle Low German krossen, krȫsen (to break, shatter), Old Swedish krusa (to crush), Swedish krysta (to squeeze), Danish kryste (to squash), Icelandic kreista (to squeeze, squash), Faroese kroysta (to squeeze), Gothic 𐌺𐍂𐌹𐌿𐍃𐍄𐌰𐌽 (kriustan, to gnash).
+Akin also to Middle Dutch crosen (to bruise, crush), Middle Low German krossen, krȫsen (to break, shatter), Old Swedish krusa (to crush), Swedish krysta (to squeeze), Danish kryste (to squash), Icelandic kreista (to squeeze, squash), Faroese kroysta (to squeeze), Gothic 𐌺𐍂𐌹𐌿𐍃𐍄𐌰𐌽 (kriustan, to gnash).

 Pronunciation